Network-Sec/privATM/README.md

 ```

 ## Cred Search
 We carefully implemented a `credential discovery` logic, trying to balance speed, coverage and false-positives / true-positives rate.
 At least on our test system we get very good results, but the search is far from instant (about 15min recursive search on a real system, mainly C:\ drive, including user folders, program data & files and env-pathes, the *usual suspects*).

 We built in rather complex patterns for both file selection as well as "greping" - that means, even though we iterate over more than 10.000 subdirs, the final list of files we actually perform regex content search is less than 3000 items.

+To our defense: Powershell `Select-String -Pattern` is lightyears behind Linux `grep` - in terms of speed and flexibility, that means we had to compromise and also do some workarounds, cause it would otherwise choke on larger files and on very long lines.

 Credential search is always a balancing act, we're happy with this config as it is, but it will **certainly** not match every scenario, machine and probably not CTFs.
 ```